steinnhauser/IN4200/README.md

 # IN4200
-Deep Learning for Image Analysis subject repository
+High Performance Computing at the University of Oslo public subject repository